Mac transition to Apple silicon: Background

 The first Mac, introduced in 1984, was based on the Motorola 68000; subsequent Macs used Motorola 68000 series processors.
 The Mac transition to PowerPC processors occurred in 1994, using the PowerPC co-developed by Apple, IBM, and Motorola.
 After the Mac transition to Intel processors in 2006, new Apple computers were based on Intel 32-bit and 64-bit x86.
 In 2011, Mac OS X Lion dropped support for Macs with 32-bit processors; in 2019, macOS Catalina dropped support for 32-bit Intel apps.
 Supported 64-bit Intel systems can boot up to macOS Tahoe as of June 2025.

 The genesis of the third switch began in 1985, when Acorn's ARM architecture was spotted by Apple's Advanced Technology Group (ATG), an internal research laboratory.
 The ATG thought it might replace the MOS 6502 of the Apple II range or the 68000 of the original Macintosh, or become the basis of a tablet device, under Paul Gavarini and Tom Pittard, in a project labelled Möbius.
 A partnership was established with Acorn Computers, and VLSI in 1990, and work began on a chip for small devices.
 The first Apple products with an ARM system on a chip were the 1993 Newton personal digital assistant, the 2001 iPod, and the 2007 iPhone.
 Apple has designed its own custom ARM chips since 2009, which it has since used in its iPhone, iPad, iPod, Apple TV, Apple Watch, AirPods, Beats, AirPort Time Capsule and HomePod products.
 Between October 2016 and August 2020, Intel-based Macs with Apple-designed ARM co-processors were released.

 In the 2010s, media reports documented Apple's frustrations and challenges with the pace and quality of Intel's technology development.
-Apple reportedly had trouble with Intel modems for iPhones in 2017 due to technical issues and missed deadlines.
+Apple reportedly had trouble with Intel modems for iPhones in 2017 due to technical issues and missed deadlines (Apple would later acquire the majority of Intel’s smartphone modem business in 2019 to help bolster the development of Apple-designed cellular modems).
 Meanwhile, a 2018 report suggested that Intel chip issues prompted a redesign of the MacBook.
 In 2019, Apple blamed Intel processor shortages for a decline in Mac sales.
-In June 2020, former Intel principal engineer François Piednoël said Intel's "abnormally bad" quality assurance in its Skylake processors, making Apple "the number one filer of problems in the architecture", helped Apple decide to migrate.
+In June 2020, former Intel principal engineer François Piednoël said Intel's "abnormally bad" quality assurance in its Skylake processors made Apple "the number one filer of problems in the architecture", influencing Apple's decision to migrate.
 Intel CTO Mike Mayberry countered that quality assurance problems may arise at large scale from any CPU vendor.